meena-rathi/expensestracker/README.md

 ## Introduction ##

 I've developed a budget expenses project where users can add their monthly budget and expenses for various products.
 This allows them to track and identify which products have higher expenses compared to others.
+This repository contains the React frontend for TribeHub.
+The project also uses a web API built with Django Rest Framework, and you can find that API's repository [here](https://github.com/meena-rathi/drf_api_expenses).

 ## User Personas ##